Tutorial: Navigate the GitLab interface

 - Offering: GitLab.com, GitLab Self-Managed, GitLab Dedicated

-Follow this tutorial to learn how to use the new left sidebar to navigate the UI.
+Follow this tutorial to learn how to use the different interface elements to navigate GitLab.

-The next area of the left sidebar changes based on the information you’re viewing.
+The left sidebar changes based on the information you’re viewing.
 For example, you might be viewing a project, exploring projects or groups, or viewing your profile.
-To switch to other areas of the left sidebar, use Search or go to.
+To switch to other areas of the left sidebar, use Search or go to in the top bar.

 The rest of the left sidebar is populated based on the option you choose.
 For example, if you’re in a project, the sidebar is project-specific.